Commands and Macros

 }

-When recording traces, you can specify startup commands that will execute when the trace opens in the UI:
+When recording traces, specify startup commands that run when the trace opens:

 ./record_android_trace \